-At the end of this examination of the notions of brahman, atman, and jagat, we can thus note that we have encountered similar intentions as well as similar limitations among Upanishadic and Kantian ideas.
+At the end of this examination of the notions of brahman, atman, and jagat, we can thus note that we have encountered similar intentions as well as similar limitations in Upanishadic and Kantian ideas.
 From a methodological rather than metaphysical or religious perspective, none of these ideas is adequately understood if we take them to guide us towards secure knowledge and rational practice.
 Neither certainty of knowledge nor a guarantee of rational practice is within their reach.
 They nevertheless retain an indispensable role for reason, in that they offer us a deeper understanding of the limitations of human knowledge, thought, and practice and thus can also guide us in dealing systematically with these limitations.
-There is a deep affinity between Upanishadic and Kantian ideas in this respect: they touch upon ultimate limitations and challenges of the human quest for understanding the world we live in and for improving our lives.
+There is a remarkable affinity between Upanishadic and Kantian ideas in this respect: they touch upon ultimate limitations and challenges of the human quest for understanding the world we live in and for improving our lives.
 Therein I locate their shared, lasting relevance for our epoch, and therein I also see the reason why they continue to fascinate so many people world-wide.

-In the continuation of this exploration, in two subsequent Bimonthlies, we will first illustrate the analysis made thus far by applying it to a major

-Upanishadic text, and subsequently will situate the understanding gained of the three core concepts of brahman, atman and jagat within our developing framework of critical pragmatism.
-As this is the last Bimonthly essay of the year, I take the opportunity to thank you for visiting my site and to wish you and your families a happy end of the year.
+In the continuation of this exploration, I plan to illustrate the analysis made thus far by applying it to a major Upanishadic text, and subsequently to situate the understanding gained of the three core concepts of brahman, atman and jagat within our developing framework of critical pragmatism.